themiszamani/B2SAFE-B2STAGE-Training/07a-Working-with-PIDs_CURL.md

 PID_SUFFIX=XXXX #the suffix of the first created handle PID2_SUFFIX=YYYY #the suffix of the second handle
 ```
+You can find the the username and password on the user interface machine in *credentials/cred_epic/cred_file.json*.

  - Get the list of handles in 841 prefix as an example.
 ```py